Are you waiting patiently on God to get a prayer answered?

 1. Trust while patiently waiting on God

-Every day Satan whispers negative thoughts into our ear like, “God has forgotten you” or “God doesn’t care about your problems.”
-Perhaps you have heard this one, “God doesn’t love you.
+Every day Satan whispers negative thoughts into our ears like, “God has forgotten you” or “God doesn’t care about your problems.”
+Perhaps you have heard this one…”God doesn’t love you.
 Just give up.”

 Don’t believe it.
 It is a lie!
-Trust that He is working behind the scenes even if you can’t see it.
+Trust that His timing is perfect.

-Fight back with truth using scripture or biblical mantras.
+Fight back with truth using “waiting on God” verses.

 Keep repeating the words over and over.
 It will remind you to trust God with your life and those you love even if you have to wait a long time for Him to answer your prayers.

-2. Pursue your faith while patiently waiting on God
+2. Pursue God while patiently waiting on Him

 It is easy to become angry and bitter when you are patiently waiting on God.
 Instead of running away from God, try fellowship and prayer with Him.
 Ask Him what He is doing right now, and how you can grow during this time.